wlsf82/EngageSphere/README.md

 ## Installation of `devDependencies`

-After cloning this project, to install the dev dependencies, open a terminal and run `npm install` (or `npm i`, for short.)
+After cloning this project, to install the dev dependencies, open a terminal, go to the root of this repo, and run `npm install` (or `npm i`, for short.)

 ## Tests